-Zahir Janmohamed is a Visiting Assistant Professor of English at Bowdoin College.
+Zahir Janmohamed is an Assistant Professor of English at Bowdoin College.
 He received his MFA in fiction at the University of Michigan where he received awards in fiction, nonfiction, poetry, and playwriting.
 In 2019, the podcast he co-founded, Racist Sandwich, was nominated for a James Beard Award.

 He has received fellowships from MacDowell, where he was the inaugural recipient of the Anne Cox Chambers fellowship for long-form journalism, as well as from Tin House, the Arab American National Museum, The Mesa Refuge, the Djerassi Resident Arts Program, the Norman Mailer Center, and the San Francisco Writers’ Grotto.
 He is a three-time alumnus of the VONA workshop for writers of color, a 2017 fiction fellow at Kundiman, a 2017 New Voices Scholar, and the recipient of the inaugural Katherine Bakeless Fiction Scholarship at Bread Loaf.
 In 2022, he received the deGroot Foundation Courage to Write Award.